twalker/content-edible/readme.md

 - Expose a more discoverable api for contentEditable's [execCommand](https://developer.mozilla.org/en-US/docs/Rich-Text_Editing_in_Mozilla)
 - Basic functionality to be controlled by a DIY WYSIWYG toolbar
 - No dependencies
-- Under 5k
+- Under 200 lines (5k ish uncompressed)

 ### Why?

 There are many great wysiwyg editors out there, from the slim [bootstrap-wysiwyg](http://mindmup.github.io/bootstrap-wysiwyg/) to the full-featured [Aloha Editor](http://www.aloha-editor.org/).
 I found most either were not quite what I needed, or far more than I needed.
 I wanted a small module to make execCommand more memorable, and control it elsewhere.
-`content-edible` calls native browser execCommands with flagrant disregard for implementation descrepencies between browsers.
+`content-edible` calls native browser document.execCommands with flagrant disregard for implementation descrepencies between browsers.

 ## Install

+content-edible can be used with AMD, or as a `contentEdible` global.

 TODO: register with bower/component

-content-edible can be used with AMD, or as a `contentEdible` global.

 ## Example